EBR Schools staying open amid coronavirus outbreak

 BATON ROUGE- With no reported cases of COVID-19 in East Baton Rouge Parish, the East Baton Rouge Parish School System will remain open, superintendent Warren Drake announced during a press conference Thursday afternoon.

-"Without an identified case or anyone who's even in isolation that we're aware of, we're gonna move forward with schools being open," Drake said.
+"Without an identified case or anyone who's even in isolation that we're aware of, we're going to move forward with schools being open," Drake said.
 "Just limiting that adult external contact with our students."

 The school system has released a guidance plan for its campuses.